 — TRUE Africa (@_TRUEAfrica) July 17, 2017

-One of the ten nominees confirmed off the record that a lack of investment means that competitions like the IPA can be a lifeline for innovation.
+One of the ten nominees confirmed off the record that a lack of investment means grants and competitions like the IPA are a lifeline for innovation.
 This needs to change before the African startup scene can grow significantly.
 Many investors focus on startups which follow a model they recognise and are more mature.
 Jumia, an online marketplace and Africa’s first unicorn, is a case in point.
 Venture capitalists make a beeline for Lagos, Nairobi and Johannesburg.

 The US$100,000 prize went to Aly El-Shafei, an Egyptian academic who has invented a smart bearing which reduces vibrations and improves the energy-generating performance of turbines.
 It’s yet another sign of the growth of the North African startup scene.
 Egypt has the second most startup hubs and accelerators on the continent, after South Africa, and Disrupt Africa reported that fundraising for Egyptian startups increased by as much as 105 per cent in 2017.

-Professor Aly El-Shafei has already tested the bearing in his Cairo laboratory, and successfully applied for a patent in the US, and now is looking to raise more finance from international companies like Siemens and General Electric to build an industrial prototype in Egypt.
+Professor Aly El-Shafei has already tested the bearing in his Cairo laboratory, and successfully applied for a patent in the US.
+He is now looking to raise more finance from international companies like Siemens and General Electric to build an industrial prototype in Egypt.

 This year’s competition was the first to feature nominees from Liberia and Zimbabwe – as well as the DRC.